-In the all-around at 2019 worlds, the best 20 women and 12 men who aren’t part of qualified teams will also go to the Olympics (limit 1 per country) along with the top 3 from event finals who aren’t part of qualified teams (limit 3 per country).
+In the all-around competition at 2019 World Championships, the best 20 women and 12 men who aren’t part of those qualified teams will go to the Olympics.
+(One per country.)

 These spots are for the individual, not for the country.
-So it’s not Switzerland getting an Olympic spot; it’s Giulia Steingruber specifically getting an Olympic spot.
+So it’s not Switzerland getting an Olympic spot to use as it wishes; it would be Giulia Steingruber specifically as a human person getting an Olympic spot.

 What’s the deal with these specialist spots?

 Oops.
 Don’t call them specialists.
 You might get murdered.
-They’re simply individuals and can compete all events at the Olympics if they choose.
+They’re simply individuals.

 Event World Cups